Skip to content

 Kat says, “I am originally from Adelaide, Tarquin is from New Zealand and we both live in Melbourne so deciding where to have the wedding in the first place was tricky.”

-Including outfits, hair, makeup, rings, transport, the ceremony, reception and photography, the wedding cost $13,000 – A steal compared to the $36,000 that Australian couples spend on their weddings on average.
-Some estimates, such as a survey by Bride to Be magazine put it much higher at $65,000.
+Including outfits, hair, makeup, rings, transport, the ceremony, reception and photography, the wedding cost $13,000 – A steal compared to the $54,000 that Australian couples spend on their weddings on average, according to the One Fine Day wedding expo.

 “I personally could never really understand the need to completely stress out planning and spending an absolute fortune on just one day.
 I wasn’t one of those girls who have planned their wedding since they were 12.
 Our day was exactly what we wanted and we were lucky enough to spend it with some of our closest friends and family.”